-4. If you chose "Start With Arguments" in the above step, enter the key and value in the Start Lua Script dialog.
+- 4. If you chose "Start With Arguments" in the above step, enter the key and value in the Start Lua Script dialog.

+- Click

-Add argument Click
+Add argument

-If needing additional arguments.
+if needing additional arguments.

 - 5. Click Start. - 6.
-The script output will be shown in the Script Output section. - If needed, click Clear to delete the existing output data.
+The script output will be shown in the Script Output section.